jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "You're here now.
 That's what matters."

-"I should have protected you better."
+"I should have protected you better.
+I should have left years ago.
+I should have—"

 "You did what you could.
 He's—" Ethan stopped.
+His jaw tightened in that way it did when he was thinking about Robert.
 "He's very good at control."

 "Too good."
-Caroline noticed the rest of us and straightened.
+Caroline noticed the rest of us and straightened, trying to compose herself.
 "Mr. and Mrs. Liu, Sophia—thank you for letting Ethan stay here.
 I know this is unusual."

 "Unusual times," Dad said.
 "Coffee?"

-"Please."
+"Please.
+God, yes."

 We made space at the table.
 Caroline sat next to Ethan, took in the contract on his laptop screen, the printed pages covered in our notes and questions.

-"You're actually reading the whole thing," she said.
+"You're actually reading the whole thing," she said, surprised.

 "Seemed important."